 - 5 cups whole milk or half and half

-- Preheat the oven to 350°F. Spray a 9 x 13-inch baking dish with cooking spray.
+- Preheat the oven to 350°F. Spray a 13 x 9-inch baking dish with cooking spray.
 Set aside.

-Pour 1/2 into the baking dish.
+- Pour ½ into the baking dish.
 Top with 1 cup shredded cheese.
 Repeat with macaroni then top with the final 1 cup of shredded cheese.
-Dot the top with 2 Tbsp butter.
+Dot the top with 2 tablespoon butter.

 - Place into the oven and bake for 30-40 minutes or until the top is golden and the edges are bubbly.

 - Serve immediately.